How to Heal Your Heart So You Can Love Again

 The sheer knowledge that heartbreak is part of life is comforting and reassuring.

-The universe is not conspiring against you to make you suffer miserably, nor is it your fault that it hurts so much you want to disappear.
-Nor is it all your fault, or your mother’s, or that damn childhood memory that keeps creeping back.
+The universe is not conspiring against you to make you suffer miserably, nor is it entirely your fault that it hurts so much you want to disappear.
+Nor is it your mother’s fault, social media, or that damn childhood memory that keeps creeping back.

 Guilt, blame, and shame won’t help you mend your heart.
-It will only add salt to an already open wound.
+It will only add salt to an already open wound and leave that wound wide open.

 You are a human with feelings, emotions, expectations, disappointments, regrets, doubts, fears, hopes, and dreams.